ministryofjustice/terrafrom-aws-populate_nlb_tg_with_rds/README.md

 # terrafrom-aws-populate_nlb_tg_with_rds

-Populate network load balancer target group with RDS IP address
+Populate network load balancer target group with RDS IP address.
+This can be in fact any DNS resolvable to an instance like redshift DNS.

 # Overview